codyd51/axle/docs/memory_map.md

 - The kernel's PMM is aware of the AP bootstrap page, and will not push it to the allocatable pool.
 - The kernel copies the bootstrap program from where it was loaded by the bootloader to the dedicated page.
 - SIPIs are sent to APs that point them to boot from the AP bootstrap page.
+- Another page (`0x9000`) is used to store parameters to the AP bootstrap program, such as the GDT that should be used to enter protected mode.

 ## Virtual memory